WhatevvsDev/Hakner/RAYTRACING_README.md

 # Hakner Raytracer
-is a project for me to learn the ins and outs of modern raytracing on both CPU and later GPU.
+This is a project for me to learn the ins and outs of modern raytracing on both CPU and later GPU.

 ### Current Features
 * Sphere Intersection